smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 TODO: Review this list of tools.
+* PerfMon, needs counters added per machine
+* Scheduled Tasks seems to be failing due to wierd .NET exceptions.
+Try with a full GUI 2012
+* Event Viewer is fine
+* Services is fine
+* Cannot do Task Manager or Resource Monitor

 I have tried this exact same process the following tools which for the other tools Stephen mentioned (perfmon, scheduled tasks, services, task manager) and the